VibhaYadav04/Study-Socially/README.md

 - Post API includes pagination and sorting.
 - Search API to search posts with a particular keyword.
 - Deployed the backend on AWS.

+##Future Enhancements
+- Would make notes available Year wise like for 1st, 2nd, 3rd Year.
+- Categories are added from backend so it should also be added in the frontend where admin can only add them.
+- Search option is provided in backend, that too needs to be added in frontend.

 ## Project Demo

 https://github.com/VibhaYadav04/Study-Socially/assets/110171547/84d5d84a-7e01-426a-970a-32daca202ce9